 Step 1.
 The student will provide a position description and a student statement of interest and fit with academic and career preparation and goals.

-Position Description - Briefly describes the work to be performed, project(s) to be completed, student qualifications, organization’s expectations and outcomes, estimate number of hours per week and number of weeks student will be engaged in the work-learning experience.
+Position Description - Briefly describes the work to be performed, project(s) to be completed, student qualifications, organization’s expectations and outcomes, estimated number of hours per week and number of weeks, or duration the student will be engaged in the work-learning experience.

 Statement of Interest - Briefly describes student’s interest in the work-learning opportunity, what they will contribute (classroom knowledge and skills to be used), what skills or knowledge will be learned, and how this learning will enhance the student’s education and preparation for work and career choices after graduation.

-These documents will be reviewed by the internship coordinator to qualify any work-learning opportunity proposed (established/previous, newly developed, or student developed) in order to continue in the internship approval process.
-Once qualified the student can proceed to step two.
+These documents are reviewed by the internship coordinator to start the qualification process for any work-learning opportunity proposed (established/previous, newly developed, or student developed) and to continue in the internship approval process.
+Once the position description and student's interest have been reviewed adn discussed the student can proceed to step two.

 Step 2.
-Student and employer complete two forms – a School of Public Affairs Internship Confirmation form and the ASU Core Learning Competencies form, and return to the internship coordinator prior to academic calendar deadlines.
+Student and employer complete two forms – a School of Public Affairs Internship Confirmation form and the ASU Core Learning Competencies form, and return to the internship coordinator prior to the School's established deadlines and in accordance with the University academic calendar, for the semester in which the student anticipates participation in internship.

 SPA Internship Confirmation - gathers student and intern employer information in one place; provides necessary information in concise format